Menu (linked Index)

 where

-- Q and W are the heat and work on a mass = 1 basis (i.e. per unit mass; e.g. energy/mass)
+- all terms are expressed on a mass basis (i.e. per unit mass i.e. specific energy e.g. energy/mass)

-There are really two work types that are happening in this steady state system, PV work and Shaft Work.
+There are two work types that are happening in a steady state flow system; pressure-volume work and shaft (more accurately; external) work.

 - At the entrance boundary at 1, the fluid is effectively being pushed into the system boundary we’ve defined.